Zanzibar City, Tanzania Guide

 Best Time to Visit

-The best time to visit Prison Island, and Zanzibar in general, is during the dry seasons: June to October and December to February.
-These months offer the most sunshine and the least rainfall, making them ideal for beach activities and exploring the island.
-Avoid the long rainy season from March to May and the short rainy season in November.
+The best time to visit Zanzibar City is during the dry seasons, which are from June to October and from December to February.
+These months offer the most pleasant weather, with sunny skies and lower humidity.
+The long rainy season is from March to May, and the short rainy season is in November.
+While it's still possible to visit during these periods, expect frequent showers and higher humidity.

 Transportation